brunnth/BluetoothBalanceManager/README.md

 # BluetoothBalanceManager
-Easy to adjust audio balance Save in different profiles
+Easy to adjust audio balance.
+Save it to different profiles